constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 we are able to significantly reduce the number of HTTP requests and the query execution time when executing queries aligned with the fragmentation of the result.
 <!-- Conclusion   -->
-Given the promising result of the initial approach,
-In the future,
-we aim to extend our solver to support string and geospatial expressions, to support more general lightweight reasoning and to support the streaming of results for queries with filter expression aligned with the data fragmentation and the order of traversal.
+Given the promising result of the initial approach, in future work, we aim to extend our solver to support string and geospatial expressions, to support more general lightweight reasoning and to support the streaming of results for queries with filter expression aligned with the data fragmentation and the order of traversal.